 They have a cotton-like coat and thick-set tails.

 3. Exotic shorthairs:

-Boasting large, round eyes; these cats are genetically linked to the ever-popular Persian cats.
+Boasting large, round eyes; these cats with big eyes are genetically linked to the ever-popular Persian cats.

 They are a relatively new breed but are becoming more common in pet-loving households.